 A strategic collaboration with state leaders can change the lives of foster care youths in West Virginia through 4-H youth development programs.
-Aetna Better Health of West Virginia partnered with West Virginia University Extension Service to provide funding for foster care youths interested in 4-H.
+Aetna Better Health of West Virginia partnered with West Virginia University Extension to provide funding for foster care youths interested in 4-H.

 West Virginia started accepting proposals for the Mountain Health Promise Specialized Managed Care Program for Children and Youth.
 Jordan Pruett, a community development coordinator for Aetna and 4-H alumnus, was hopeful that Aetna would be awarded the funds to give back to youths in the state.

 “We decided to provide a $50 membership fee to 4-H in order for a child in foster care to be able to join and participate in all the programs and go to county camp with that fee,” Pruett said.